 You will need to specify the File which contains the JSON to configure PostgreSQL on Amazon (AWS).

 When you have specified the configuration, this will be bound to the app environment you are creating.
 If you are adding the service through the Services tab, you can click Connect Services to connect the PostgreSQL database to your app.

 Many of the options for configuring PostgreSQL on Amazon (AWS) can be generated automatically.
 Mendix therefore provides you with a tool to help you create the correct configuration.

 Click Open Editor or Configurator to start the PostgreSQL on Amazon (AWS) Configurator.

 3 Using the PostgreSQL on Amazon (AWS) Configurator

 The PostgreSQL on Amazon (AWS) configurator provide a user friendly interface to create the JSON required to configure PostgreSQL on Amazon (AWS).

 The configurator will only create a JSON file from scratch.
-It does not have access to your existing database settings on SAP Cloud Platform, and you cannot import any existing JSON files.
+It does not have access to your existing database settings on SAP BTP, and you cannot import any existing JSON files.